mathis-marcotte/zone-kubeflow-containers/README.md

 ## Beta Process

-To reduce unexpected changes getting introduced into the images used by our users, we introduced a beta process that should be followed when introducting changes to the codebase.
+To reduce unexpected changes getting added into the images used by our users, we implemented a beta process that should be followed when introducing changes to the codebase.

 When a change needs to be done, new branches should be created from the `beta` branch.
 Following this, new pull requests should target the `beta` branch, unless absolutely necessary to target master directly.

 Once a pull request has been approved, if the target branch is `beta`, it will automatically be tagged with the `ready for beta` label.
-This label will help us track which new additions are heading in beta.
+This label will help us track which new additions are heading into beta.
 With this, the pull request should not be merged manually as an automated process will handle that.

 We have in place a workflow(`beta-auto-merge`) which runs on a schedule and handles merging all the `ready for beta` labelled pull requests into the beta branch.